In this tutorial, we'll be taking a look at how to scrape YellowPages.com - an online directory of various US-based businesses.

 return parse_company(first_page)

-To scrape business reviews we'll have to make additional several requests as they are scattered throughout several pages.
-For example, if we go back to our Japanese restaurant listing and scroll all the way to the bottom we can see review paging URL format:
+To scrape business reviews, we'll have to send additional requests to the review pages.
+For example, if we go back to our Japanese restaurant listing and scroll to the bottom, we can find review paging URL format:

 import asyncio